-You will of course need a Mac running its native OS X operating system.
-At the time of writing I am running Mojave so I would recommend that you have this as a minimum to avoid and issues.
+You will of course need a Mac running its native OS operating system.
+I have tested and confirmed that this process works with Mac OS Monterey 12.4 and M1 Mac.

 You will also need to have Python 3 installed on your system, you can download and install it from the Python website.